 The py3-none-any suffix identifies a pure-Python wheel that is not tied to one operating system or CPU architecture.
 Projects with compiled extensions usually produce interpreter, ABI, and platform tags such as cp313-cp313-manylinux, macosx, or win_amd64 instead.

-The presence of the package files together with the dist-info metadata confirms that the wheel contains the installable payload rather than only a filename in dist.
+The package file and dist-info metadata confirm that the wheel contains the installable payload rather than only a filename in dist.